-The Notes will accrue interest at a rate of 8.0% per annum from the date of original issuance of the Notes to the third anniversary date of the original issuance and thereafter interest will accrue at a rate of 6.0% per annum.
-Under certain circumstances, in the case of an event of default under the Notes, the then-applicable interest rate will increase by 4.0% per annum.
-Interest is payable quarterly in arrears on the last business day of each calendar quarter of each year after the original issuance date, beginning on December 31, 2020.
-The Notes will mature on December 9, 2025, unless earlier redeemed or converted.
-In connection with the Exchange Agreement, the Company also entered into, by and among the Company, Venus USA, Venus Canada, Venus Ltd., and the Madryn Noteholders, (i) the Madryn Security Agreement, pursuant to which the Company agreed to grant Madryn a security interest in substantially all of its assets to secure the obligations under the Notes and (ii) the CNB Subordination Agreement.
-The security interests and liens granted to the Madryn Noteholders under the Madryn Security Agreement will terminate upon the earlier of (i) an assignment of the Notes (other than to an affiliate of the Madryn Noteholders) pursuant to the terms of the Exchange Agreement and (ii) the first date on which the outstanding principal amount of the Notes is less than \$10,000.
-Obligations under the Notes are secured by substantially all of the assets of Venus Concept Inc. and its subsidiaries party to the Madryn Security Agreement.
-The Company's obligations under the Notes and the security interests and liens created by the Madryn Security Agreement are subordinated to the Company's indebtedness owing to CNB (including, but not limited, pursuant to the MSLP Loan Agreement (Note 11) and the CNB Loan Agreement, (Note 13)) and any security interests and liens which secure such indebtedness owing to CNB.
-The Notes are convertible at any time into shares of the Company's common stock, par value \$0.0001 per share, calculated by dividing the outstanding principal amount of the Notes (and any accrued and unpaid interest under the Notes) by the initial conversion price of \$3.25 per share.
-In connection with the Notes, the Company recognized interest expense of \$2,165 and \$2,158 during the years ended December 31, 2022 and December 31, 2021, respectively.
+On October 4, 2023, the Company entered into a securities exchange agreement (the "2023 Exchange Agreement") with the Madryn Noteholders.
+Pursuant to the 2023 Exchange Agreement, the Madryn Noteholders agreed to exchange (the "Exchange") \$26.695 million in aggregate principal amount of outstanding secured convertible notes of the Company for (i) \$22.792 million in aggregate principal amount of New Notes of the Company and (ii) 248,755 shares of newly-created convertible preferred stock of the Company, par value \$0.0001 per share designated as "Series X Convertible Preferred Stock" (the "Series X Preferred Stock").
+The Series X Preferred Stock is priced at \$20.10 per share (the "Issuance Price"), being equal to the "Minimum Price" as set forth in Nasdaq Listing Rule 5635(d), multiplied by ten.
+The New Notes accrue interest at a rate of 3-month adjusted term Secured Overnight Financing Rate (SOFR) plus 8.50% per annum.
+In the case of an event of default under the New Notes, the then-applicable interest rate will increase by four percent (4.00%) per annum.
+Interest is payable in kind in arrears on the last business day of each calendar quarter of each year after the original issuance date, beginning on December 31, 2023.
+The New Notes mature on December 9, 2025, unless earlier redeemed or converted.
+As part of the extinguishment of principal, the Company recognized a \$2.0 million loss.

+As of December 31, 2023, the Company had approximately \$23.6 million principal and interest of convertible notes outstanding that were issued pursuant to the 2023 Exchange Agreement (as defined below).

+In connection with the Notes, the Company recognized interest expense of \$2,438 and \$2,165 during the years ended December 31, 2023 and December 31, 2022, respectively.
 The conversion feature, providing the Madryn Noteholders with a right to receive the Company's shares upon conversion of the Notes, was qualified for a scope exception in ASC 815-10-15 and did not require bifurcation.
 The Notes also contained embedded redemption features that provided multiple redemption alternatives.
 Certain redemption features provided the Madryn Noteholders with a right to receive cash and a variable number of shares upon change of control and an event of default (as defined in the Notes).
 The Company evaluated redemption upon change of control and an event of default under ASC 815, Derivatives and Hedging, and determined that these two redemption features required bifurcation.
 These embedded derivatives were accounted for as liabilities at their estimated fair value as of the date of issuance, and then subsequently remeasured to fair value as of each balance sheet date, with the related remeasurement adjustment being recognized as a component of change in fair value of derivative liabilities in the unaudited condensed consolidated statements of operations.
-The Company determined the likelihood of an event of default and change of control as remote as of December 31, 2022, and December 31, 2021, therefore a nominal value was allocated to the underlying embedded derivative liabilities as of December 31, 2022, and December 31, 2021.
+The Company determined the likelihood of an event of default and change of control as remote as of December 31, 2023, and December 31, 2022, therefore a nominal value was allocated to the underlying embedded derivative liabilities as of December 31, 2023, and December 31, 2022.

-The scheduled payments on the outstanding borrowings as of December 31, 2022 are as follows:
+The scheduled payments, inclusive of principal and interest, on the outstanding borrowings as of December 31, 2023 are as follows:

-As of December 31, 2022
+As of December 31, 2023

-2023 2024 \$ 2,137
+2024 \$ -

-1,628

-2025 28,217
+2025 30,952

-Total \$ 31,982
+Total \$ 30,952

-For the years ended December 31, 2022 and 2021, the Company did not make any principal repayments.
+For the years ended December 31, 2023 and 2022, the Company did not make any principal repayments.

-13. CREDIT FACILITY
+12. CREDIT FACILITY